Plant Sale FAQ

 - If you need to refuel, members of the congregation of the North Stonington Congregational Church will be there, selling sandwiches, snacks, and their famous baked goods.

-A. We gladly accept cash, personal checks, and, for the first time this year, credit cards (please note, your financial institution may make an additional charge to you for credit card use).
+A. We gladly accept cash, personal checks, and credit cards (please note, your financial institution may make an additional charge to you for credit card use).